rticommunity/connextauto-swc-steering/README.md

     - when a controller becomes inactive (loses livelineses), automatically switches over the highest ownership strength active (alive) controller
     - when there are no active controllers, it steers to a safe state
+    - prints the events as they happen and the curent count of active and matched controllers on stdout
 - **SteeringController** writes steering commands.
 Two alternative implementations for the [*SteeringController*](bus/if/steering/SteeringController.xml) data interface are provided.
   - [SteeringController.cxx](SteeringController.cxx): command line interface
+    - periodically outputs a steeering command angle, increasing clockwise
   - [SteeringController.py](SteeringController.py): GUI interface (requires Python)
+    - user can set a steering command angle by moving a slider
 - **SteeringDisplay** takes and displays steering status.
 Two alternative implementations for the [*SteeringDisplay*](bus/if/steering/SteeringDisplay.xml) data interface are provided.
   - [SteeringDisplay.cxx](SteeringDisplay.cxx): command line interface
+    - prints the actual steeting wheel status on stdout
   - [SteeeringDisplay.py](SteeringDisplay.py): GUI interface (requires Python)

-The SteeringColumn is implemented in C++.
-The SteeringController and SteeringDisplay components have two implementaion variants: one in C++ with a textual user interface, and another in Python with a GUI.
+    - shows the actual steering wheel status in a simulated steering wheel GUI

-The components can be launched anywhere (same host or multiple hosts)---as long as they are reachable, they auto discover one another.
+The component applications can be launched anywhere (same host or multiple hosts)---as long as they are reachable, they auto discover one another.
 Both Python and C++ components can be simultaneously launched for a data interface.

-Any number of display components can be started to observe the state of the actuator, from any rechable host.
+Any number of display components can be started to observe the state of the actuator, from any reachable host.

 Redundancy and failover is builtin to the controller and actuator components.
 When multiple controllers are started, the one with the highest STRENGTH controls the actuator.
 If it loses connnectivity